Passing Cells by Reference

 }

 That is, they have the same signature including input ports, output ports, and ref cells.
-We have elided the logic, but feel free to explore the source code.
+We have elided the logic, but feel free to explore the source code in Python.
+You can also generate the Calyx code by running python calyx-py/test/correctness/arbiter_6.py.

 Now the invoker has six locally defined memories.
 By passing these memories to the components above, the invoker is able to wrap the same six memories two different ways, and then maintain two different fictional indexing systems at the same time.